 Cactus collectors should have at least one chin cactus in their menagerie.
 Native to Argentina and certain other parts of SE South America, these varieties need some protection from searing sun and even do well in partial shade.
-They do have the same soil, water and nutrient needs of their desert cousins.
+They do have the same soil, water, and nutrient needs as their desert cousins.
 All in all, a very easy plant to grow with few specialized cultivation needs.

 There are about 50 species of chin cactus, many of which are available as ornamental plants.
 One of the most common is a grafted variety sold as Lollipop or Moon cactus.
 They must be grafted because they lack chlorophyll.
 They are bright red or yellow and need a green rootstock to help them synthesize food.

-Some species grow 7 inches (16 cm.) high and 12 inches (30 cm.) around, but the majority remain under 5 inches (13 cm.).
+Some species grow 7 inches (18 cm.) high and 12 inches (30.5 cm.) around, but the majority remain under 5 inches (12.5 cm.).
 This makes these diminutive cacti perfect for combination succulent dishes.
-The flowers are large for such small plants, around 1.5 inches (3 cm.) across and come in red, pink, white, and salmon.
+The flowers are large for such small plants, around 1.5 inches (4 cm.) across, and come in red, pink, white, and salmon.

 Tips on Growing Chin Cacti